-Responsibility: Department of Economic and Community Development - Economic Development and Housing Division Planning Division
+Responsibility: Department of Economic and Community Development - Economic Development and Housing Division, Planning Division

-Time Frame: Evaluate annually as part of Annual Progress Report Funding Source: City funds, staff time
+Time Frame: Evaluate annually as part of Annual Progress Report

 Program EQ-6.3 - Affordable housing fund policy.
 The City anticipates significant income from its Commercial Linkage Fee over the next five years.
+City staff will prioritize fund use for the development of new affordable housing once enough funds are received.

+Responsibility: Department of Economic and Community Development - Economic Development and Housing Division Time Frame: Policy development by end of 2024

+Funding Source: Staff time, Commercial Linkage Fees

-City staff will conduct a hearing with the City Council to prioritize these funds and their potential use for the development of new affordable housing once enough funds are received.
-Responsibility: Department of Economic and Community Development - Economic Development and Housing DivisionHousing Division approaches that are focused on conserving and improving assets in areas of lower opportunity and concentrated poverty.
+Improve place-based strategies to encourage community conservation and revitalization by preserving existing affordable housing; involves approaches that are focused on conserving and improving assets in areas of lower opportunity and concentrated poverty.
 (FHAP)

-Time Frame: Policy development by end of 2024 Funding Source: Staff time, Commercial Linkage Fees

-Policy EQ-7 Improve place-based strategies to encourage community conservation and revitalization by preserving existing affordable housing; involves